tuya/tuya-homebridge/README.md

 }
 ```

-If you can't get any mqtt logs when controlling the device, mostly means that your device probably have "Non-standard DP".
+If you are unable to receive any MQTT logs while controlling the device, it likely means that your device has "Non-standard DP".

-With the device info json and mqtt logs, please submit the issue to help us supporting new device category.
+By submitting the device information JSON and MQTT logs, you can help us support new device categories.

 ## Contributing